randomseed-io/bankster/README.md

 monetary units and currencies will accept a registry object as their additional argument.
-The exceptions are math operations (especially variadic) for which the only way to use different registry is to set a dynamic variable `io.randomseed.bankster.registry/*default*`.
+The exceptions are math operations (especially variadic) for which the only way to use different registry is to set a dynamic variable `io.randomseed.bankster.registry/*default*` (which can be done using the macro `io.randomseed.bankster.currency/with-registry`).

-When the library loads, the predefined configuration is read from the default EDN file and its contents populates the default, global registry.
+When the library loads, its predefined configuration is read from a default EDN file and its contents populates the default, global registry.
 This registry can be modified too.

 ### Currency